openerror/ds_good_practices/README.md

 This project demonstrates a modern, end-to-end data science workflow using publicly available datasets.
 The goal is to build a robust and understandable model while highlighting key data science skills.

-## Key Features & Skills Demonstrated
+## Key Skills Demonstrated
 In addition to LLM-assisted coding———

 *  **Reproducibility through [Poetry](https://python-poetry.org/):** Locked down all dependencies to ensure consistent builds.
-Using poetry also allows us to easily add/remove packages from the locked dependencies.
+Poetry also allows us to easily add/update/remove dependencies.

 *   **Hyperparameter Optimization with [Optuna](https://optuna.org/):** Tuned the CatBoostClassifier hyperparameters using Optuna's [TPE sampler](https://hub.optuna.org/samplers/tpe_tutorial/), which is much more efficient than exhaustive grid search.